splewis/get5/documentation/docs/getting_started.md

 [`get5_kick_when_no_match_loaded 0`](../configuration/#get5_kick_when_no_match_loaded)

 Once this is disabled, anyone can join the server without being kicked for not being a part of a match.
 Once all players are connected to the server and on correct teams, just call [`get5_creatematch`](../commands/#get5_creatematch).
 There is also a simple menu that you can call this command from by typing [`!get5`](../commands/#get5) in the game chat.
 Note that you must be [a server administrator](../installation/#administrators) to do this.

 ## Match Configuration {: #match-configuration }

 The default operation mode for Get5 is the configuration and loading of a [match configuration file](../match_schema).
 This file should contain all the players and coaches, their team name and optionally flag and logo as well as any spectators/casters.
 Once you've created your file you can load it using the [`get5_loadmatch`](../commands/#get5_loadmatch) command or configure your server to automatically load the file as soon as a player joins by setting [`get5_autoload_config`](../configuration/#get5_autoload_config).

 !!! tip "Lock it down"

     When loading match configurations, ensure that [`get5_check_auths`](../configuration/#get5_check_auths) is enabled.
-    This ensures that people are locked to the correct teams and that nobody else can join the server.
+    This locks and auto-assigns players to their teams and prevents anyone else from joining the server.

 ## Scrims {: #scrims }